CarbonSolutions/LOCAETA_AQ/README.md

 ```
 python ./process_INMAP_for_BenMAP.py
 ```
 This will generate air quality files in csv for each INMAP run, which will be used as an input to BenMAP.
-The instruction to run BenMAP will be available in this repo: "will create soon"
+The instruction to run BenMAP will be available in this repo: https://github.com/yunhal/BenMAP_batchmode_for_MAC

 6. Analyze BenMAP ouputs